thegrunge36/adaptive-video-encoder-releases/README.md

 ## ⚙️ Installation & requirements

-`ffmpeg`, `ffprobe` and `mkvmerge` are bundled inside the binary on all platforms.
+`ffmpeg` and `ffprobe` are bundled inside the binary on all platforms.

-> ⚠️ **Windows — `dovi_tool` and `hdr10plus_tool` must be dropped manually**
+> ⚠️ **Windows — `dovi_tool`, `hdr10plus_tool` and `mkvmerge` must be dropped manually**
 >
-> On Windows, `dovi_tool` and `hdr10plus_tool` are not functional inside the binary.
-Download both executables and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files:
+> On Windows, these three tools are not functional inside the binary.
+Download the executables and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files:
 >
 > - **`dovi_tool.exe`** → [https://github.com/quietvoid/dovi_tool/releases](https://github.com/quietvoid/dovi_tool/releases)
 > - **`hdr10plus_tool.exe`** → [https://github.com/quietvoid/hdr10plus_tool/releases](https://github.com/quietvoid/hdr10plus_tool/releases)
+> - **`mkvmerge.exe`** → [https://mkvtoolnix.download](https://mkvtoolnix.download) (included in MKVToolNix — use the installer or portable archive)
 >
-> Without these files, Dolby Vision and HDR10+ are silently ignored — output falls back to HDR10 only.
+> Without these files, Dolby Vision, HDR10+ and MKV remuxing will silently fail or be skipped.

 ### First launch — macOS only